garettridge/pgp/index.md

 Impaired sensorimotor signals in any breathing muscle, laryngeal or diaphragmmatic or otherwise, could plausibly trigger maladaptive reflexes.
 All potential sensory triggers must be investigated of the vocal tension issues connected to ME/CFS.
 The neck muscle dysfunction seen in ME/CFS and MTD promotes clavicular breathing as opposed to the more efficient diapragm-only breath support during vocalization.
 Pivoting rib movements are important breathing dynamics, but it is unknown whether there is overlap between costochondritis (spine-rib interface swelling) and MTD.
 Thoracic Outlet Syndrome (TOS) was recently found to overlap ME/CFS populations; 41% of ME/CFS patients can trigger lightheadedness with TOS diagnostic maneuvers [cite https://pubmed.ncbi.nlm.nih.gov/39844172/], supporting the connectedness of these muscle dynamics.

-Declaration 10: Costochondritis is claimed in manual therapy contexts to be a hypermobility issue secondary to reduced range of motion of the rear rib cage, and may be related to spinal issues [cite https://pmc.ncbi.nlm.nih.gov/articles/PMC5455195/i ].
+Declaration 10: Costochondritis is claimed in manual therapy contexts to be a frontal hypermobility issue that is really not of frontal origin, but secondary to reduced range of motion of the rear rib cage, and thus may be related to spinal issues [cite https://pmc.ncbi.nlm.nih.gov/articles/PMC5455195/i ].
 If so, costochondritis could be linked to MTD and ME/CFS via the overactivation of vertebral and breathing muscles, and ensuing deconditioning of costovertebral elasticity.
 Thoracic Outlet Syndrome may have a similar relationship to chronic muscle overactivation.

 Other possible mechanisms exist for airway spasm to cause neck degeneration common in ME/CFS.
 The dilator and constrictor muscles located in the walls of the pharynx are an antagonist pair that serve to maintain airway patency.
 This structure can become overworked or inflamed in conditions related to ME/CFS, such as from the pharynx's abundance of mast cells.
 In anaphylaxis, swelling is sufficient to threaten airway patency with potentially large compensatory muscle forces; this raises the question of whether other involuntary pharyngeal muscle compensations could escalate against a chronically inflamed airway until sufficient to cause neck loading.
 The rearward anatomical positioning of pharyngeal constrictors suggests recruitment of posterior neck muscles—cervical extensors, suboccipitals, and upper trapezius—commonly tender in CCJ dysfunction.
 Dilators, positioned anteriorly, may induce compensation via anterior neck and upper chest muscles like sternocleidomastoid, scalenes, and pectoralis minor.
 This muscle recruitment can shift breathing patterns away from diaphragmatic to more accessory, chest-dominant breathing, potentially explaining an injurious "pained gasping posture".
 Compensatory postures such as neck retraction and forward head posture (“tech neck”) are frequent in individuals with airway compromise, including obstructive sleep apnea, and are regarded clinically as signs of increased accessory muscle use [cite 12].